 Get a bird’s eye view of Grand Lake when you parasail with Sail Grand Waterfront, which also offers a variety of Jet Skis, ski boats and pontoons for more fun on the lake.
 Feel the wind in your hair and let the scenery of Grand Lake take your breath away as you ascend from the boat’s deck to 500 feet up in the air.

-Rent an inner tube and relax in a wave pool with the whole family while watching a Hollywood hit and splashing around at White Water Bay.
+Rent an inner tube and relax in a wave pool with the whole family while watching a Hollywood hit and splashing around at Six Flags Hurricane Harbor.
 This Oklahoma City water park welcomes visitors every Friday night during the summer for dive-in movies.
 Secure your spot after a day of water slide fun and let the good times roll.

-Admire the twinkling lights of the city skyline and order a drink from the full bar on the roof of the Oklahoma City Museum of Art during Cocktails on the Skyline.
-The complimentary chips and salsa, live band and an evening of dancing make this event a night out on the town full of sophistication and fun.
+Admire the twinkling lights of the city skyline and order a drink from the full bar on the roof of the Oklahoma City Museum of Art during their monthly Third Thursday event.
+This exciting event features live music, fun activities, access to the galleries, a special food and drink menu and more.
+Admission is just $5 after 5pm.

 Alabaster Caverns State Park in Freedom is home to the largest natural gypsum cave open to the public.
 Take a tour of the cave, pick one of the four paths of the trail system or go spelunking to escape the heat by venturing into the deep, cool underground.

 See where the phenomenon of hand fishing began at the annual Okie Noodling Tournament at Wacker Park in Pauls Valley.
-Attend this fun event and eat your fill during the catfish cook-off, enjoy live music and attend a noodling clinic while waiting in anticipation to see who caught the biggest flathead catfish at the final weigh-in.
+Eat your fill during the catfish cook-off, enjoy live music and attend a noodling clinic while waiting in anticipation to see who caught the biggest flathead catfish at the final weigh-in.

 For the freshest and highest quality fruits and vegetables of the season, visit a local Oklahoma farmers market.
 At markets in Tulsa, Oklahoma City and Stillwater, vendors offer arugula, watermelon, raw honey, jarred jam, Oklahoma made goods and everything in between.